kaushalchauhan2/Projects/README.md

 # Projects
-This is my first Git Repository
+This is my first Python Django Project for a collage project